If you’re pregnant, you may be wondering whether you should get one of the COVID-19 vaccines.

 Older pregnant women (ages 35-44) are at particularly high risk and were nearly four times more likely to require invasive ventilation.
 They are twice as likely to die, too.
 And women who are severely ill with COVID-19 in the third trimester can pass the infection to the fetus in utero or at delivery.

 The increased risk for a severe outcome is likely related to changes within your body during pregnancy, including increased oxygen consumption and decreased lung capacities.

-As with all medications in pregnancy, you should make your decision based on the best available information about the effectiveness of the medication, the potential risks of the medication to yourself and your unborn child and the risk of the disease to yourself and your unborn child if the medication is not received.
+As with all medications in pregnancy, you should make your decision based on the best available information about the effectiveness of the medication, the potential risks of the medication and the risk of the disease if the medication is not received.